Anglophone problem: Gaining independence

 Following World War II, a wave of independence flowed rapidly throughout Africa.
-The United Nations obliged that Britain and France relinquish their colonies and guide them towards independence.
-There were three political options for British Southern Cameroons.
-They could become independent by uniting with Nigeria or with French Cameroun.
-No option of self-determination by becoming independent was given.
-The most desired option was independence with the least popular being unification with French Cameroun.
+The United Nations forced Britain and France to relinquish their colonies and guide them towards independence.
+British Southern Cameroons had the political option to either unite with Nigeria or with French Cameroun, but none for self-determination through becoming independence was given.
+The most desired option was independence with the least popular being unification with French Cameroon.
 However, during the British Plebiscite of 1961, the British argued that Southern Cameroons was not economically viable enough to sustain itself as an independent nation and could only survive by joining with Nigeria or La République du Cameroun (the Republic of Cameroon).
-Though documents on the United Nations' "Non-Self-Governing Territories" state, "integration should be the result of the freely expressed wishes of the territory's peoples", the United Nations would later reject Southern Cameroons' appeal to have independence as a sovereign nation placed on the ballot.
+The United Nations rejected Southern Cameroons' appeal to have independence as a sovereign nation on the ballot.
 The plebiscite questions were: